 Twin Boom Wrecker was made obsolete and transferred to our Museum he decided he needed to help us look after it and spent most of his time at the Museum carrying out lifting tasks or maintaining 'his wrecker' and its recovery equipment.
 One of Geoff's great attributes was his technical knowledge and ability, which he was able to apply to almost any situation.
-His love of vehicles (the bigger the better) suited his role in recovery because of the variety of vehicles he had the opportunity to drive plus it also involved a lot of theoretical Harry's Corner
+His love of vehicles (the bigger the better) suited his role in recovery because of the variety of vehicles he had the opportunity to drive plus it also involved a lot of theoretical calculations and gave him the opportunity to put it all into practice.
+His dream job!
+Geoff was often described as a 'Diamond in the Rough' as he had a tremendous ability to make people laugh with his stories and jokes and he could mix with people of all backgrounds.
+He was a real 'larrikin' in every sense of the word.
+In his civilian career he spent most of his life in the South Australian Police Force where his technical skills fitted him well for his work in forensics and fire investigations.
+This was an area which he particularly enjoyed.
+He also volunteered for overseas United Nations police peacekeeping roles when they became available.
+Unfortunately his time with the Museum was cut short when he was diagnosed with pulmonary fibrosis, a disease which severely restricted his breathing and meant he required oxygen on a regular basis to maintain any sort of reasonable lifestyle.
+Our condolences go to his wife Irene and their family.
+HE WILL BE SADLY MISSED.
+By Greg Rosser Harry's Corner